 Around 30-80 % of HIV infected patients have related oral manifestations.
 It is quite possible that the dentist is the initial person to make a diagnosis of HIV infection as oral lesions are among the early signs of HIV infection and an indicator of the progression of the disease.

-Importance of oral lesions in HIV infection
+4 Indications of Oral lesions in HIV infection

 - Indicate HIV infection in undiagnosed cases